bilalakil/simple-relay/README.md

 sam deploy --profile=doodadgames
 ```

-You can find your API Gateway Endpoint URL in the output values displayed after deployment,
+You'll find API Gateway URLs in the output values after deployment,
-or in API Gateway in the AWS console afterwards (API > Stages > Prod > WebSocket URL).
+or in API Gateway in the AWS console afterwards (API > Stages > Prod > WebSocket URL for the WSS URL).
+There's one URL for the HTTPS API, and another for the WSS API.

 #### Down